ASU-SamuelKasanda/Youtube-Trending-Analysis-SQL-project/README.md

 - Ranked videos by likes, dislikes, and comment counts.
 - Compared engagement across the top 10, top 100, and top 1,000 videos.
 - Used SQL clauses such as `SELECT`, `ORDER BY`, `LIMIT`, and `OFFSET` to extract targeted insights.
-- Interpreted the results to identify patterns in user engagement and trending content. :contentReference[oaicite:2]{index=2}
+- Interpreted the results to identify patterns in user engagement and trending content.

-## LinkedIn Description

-Analyzed YouTube Trending data using SQL to explore engagement patterns, rank videos by performance metrics, and generate data-driven insights through exploratory analysis.